amygorgon/didtyronzil/docs/index.md

 ![tyron](./tyronzil.png){: width="505" loading="lazy"}
 </p>**

-## SSI Protocol's Decentralized Identifier Method Specification
+## Tyron SSI Protocol's Decentralized Identifier Method Specification

-The tyronzil DID Method is part of the [Tyron Self-Sovereign Identity Protocol](https://www.ssiprotocol.com), published at the [W3C DID Specification Registries](https://w3c.github.io/did-spec-registries/), and the first DID Method on the [Zilliqa](https://www.zilliqa.com) blockchain platform - funded by [ZILHive](https://www.zilhive.org) Innovation grants.
+Tyronzil is the W3C Decentralized Identifier Method of the [Tyron Self-Sovereign Identity Protocol](https://www.ssiprotocol.com).
+You can find it published at the [W3C DID Specification Registries](https://w3c.github.io/did-spec-registries/), and it is the first DID Method of the [Zilliqa](https://www.zilliqa.com) blockchain - funded by [ZILHive](https://www.zilhive.org) Innovation grants.

 - Scheme:
       - [DID Scheme](./scheme/did-scheme.md)